-During my recent visit to NZ, I was working remotely from home which meant most free time throughout the week was spent chilling out, enjoying the sunshine, and staying close to home in order to get enough rest for an early start at work.
-However, Kazimir and I still had the pleasure of enjoying some delicious meals out and about Christchurch, and discover some unique bars to have a drink at.
+While working from home in New Zealand free time throughout the week was mostly spent chilling out, enjoying the sunshine, and staying close to home in order to get enough rest for an early work start.
+However, we still had the pleasure of enjoying some delicious meals out and about Christchurch, and discover some unique bars to have a drink at.
 While there are loads of places to eat and drink out and about, here are some of my favourite spots around the city!

 Spagalimis Pizza: This Christchurch chain of pizzerias offers both eat in and takeaway options, and with a wide range of pizzas to choose from and a family friendly atmosphere it’s an incredibly relaxed spot to grab a slice.
 We opted for a half-and-half pizza in the large size to share in order to get the best price without compromising the flavours we wanted, and it was more than enough!
 My Thai Chicken was delicious, but a sneaky taste of Kazimir’s Mediterranean Lamb pizza quickly made me realise what I wish I had ordered, but hey, sharing is caring right?!

 Hell Pizza: Continuing our search for great pizzas, we couldn’t resist one of our favourites at Hell Pizza.
 This grunge themed takeaway and restaurant originated in New Zealand and has grown to become a popular chain, with locations across the country.
 We can’t get enough of the Pandemonium gourmet pizza, with chicken, cranberry and camembert toppings!
 The takeaway option is even more appealing for us when we’re feeling lazy, as there are frequent voucher codes and offers so along with the delicious topping options available, these pizzas are to die for!